nottrobin/maas-docs/en/manage-kvm-add-host.md

 qemu+ssh://<kvm host IP>/system
 ```

-!!!
-Note:
+[note]
 MAAS will automatically discover and store the resources your KVM host
 contains.
 Any existing machines will also appear on the 'Machines' page and
 be commissioned.
+[/note]

 #### Add with CLI